CIntellifusion/awesome-diffusion/README.md

 ## Introduction

 Models based on diffusion has shown fantastic performance on image generation and other tasks.
-Although each day comes several papers about diffusion, there are several major topics about it : cross modality , theory and engineering improvement, conditional generation.
+Although each day comes several papers about diffusion, there are several major topics about it :applications , theory and engineering improvement, conditional generation.